 The Mining in Society merit badge was launched in February 2014 during the Society for Mining, Metallurgy and Exploration Annual Conference and Expo in Salt Lake City, UT.
 The badge has been well received, with more than 12,000 Scouts earning the badge by the end of 2016.

-Frank McAllister, NMHFM Board of Directors Chairman, commented, “The Mining in Society merit badge provides today’s youth with a glimpse into what makes their lives and their world so extraordinary.
-It provides an understanding that minerals and metals are key to everything we as humans do; a perspective that these natural endowments are life-essentials important to society.”
+Frank McAllister, NMHFM Board of Directors Chairman, commented, “The Mining in Society merit badge presents today’s youth with a glimpse into what makes their lives and their world so extraordinary.
+It provides an understanding that minerals and metals are vital to everything we as humans do; a perspective that these natural endowments are life-essentials important to society.”